-The equity compensation plans which the Company has in place are the 2009 Stock Option Plan ("2009 Plan") that was re-approved by the shareholders at the Annual and Special Meeting of Shareholders on June 11, 2015 and the 2016 Stock Option Plan ("2016 Plan") that was adopted by the Company in connection with the Company's voluntary move from the TSX to the TSXV in December 2015.
+The equity compensation plans which the Company has in place are the 2009 Stock Option Plan ("2009 Plan") that was re-approved by the shareholders at the Annual and Special Meeting of Shareholders on June 11, 2015 and the 2016 Stock Option Plan ("2016 Plan") that was adopted by the Company in connection with the Company's voluntary move from the TSXV in December 2015.
 As part of the transition, the Company adopted the 2016 Plan that is compliant with the TSXV Policy 4.4.
-As a result, no new stock options can be granted under the 2009 Plan and as of March 31, 2017, there were 7,262,900 options granted and outstanding under the 2009 Plan.
-The Company's 2016 Plan was adopted by the Board of Directors and conditionally approved by the TSXV on November 16, 2015, and was approved by the shareholders at the AGM held June 22, 2016.
+As a result, no new stock options can be granted under the 2009 Plan and as of September 30, 2017, there were 5,821,000 options granted and outstanding under the 2009 Plan.
+The Company's 2016 Plan was adopted by the Board of Directors and conditionally approved by the TSXV on November 16, 2015, and was approved by the shareholders at the AGM held June 21, 2016.
 The Company's 2016 Plan is a 10% "rolling" plan and, under the policies of the TSXV, must be approved on an annual basis by the shareholders of the Company.
+The Company's 2016 Plan was reapproved by the shareholders at the AGM held on June 21, 2017.
 The number of shares reserved for issuance under the 2009 Plan and the 2016 Plan combined shall not exceed 10% of the Company's issued and outstanding common shares on a non-diluted basis.
 The 2016 Plan has been established to provide incentive to qualified parties to increase their proprietary interest in the Company and thereby encourage their continuing association with the Company.
 The 2016 Plan is administered by the directors of the Company and allows for options to be issued to directors, officers, employees or consultants of the Company or a subsidiary of the Company.
 All options expire on a date no later than ten years after the date of grant of such option.